thousandyoung/Paper-Collection-and-Graph-Analysis-System/README.md

-# Technology Intelligence Retrieval System
+# Paper Collection and Graph Analysis System

 This project implements a technology intelligence retrieval system.